aws-samples/amazon-textract-textractor/README.md

 ## Tests

 The package comes with tests that call the production Textract APIs.
 Running the tests will incur charges to your AWS account.

+## Aknowledgements

+This library was made possible by the work of Srividhya Radhakrishna.

 ## Contributing